LTFast/Python-Projects/README.md

-# Python Project
+# Python Projects

-This repo displays some of my work using Python
+This repo displays some of my work using Python.